-As people become increasingly nervous about face-to-face contact (and to protect the spread of Covid 19), realestate.com.au has created an alternative to routine inspections during the Coronavirus called Digital Inspections.
+As people become increasingly nervous about face-to-face contact (and to protect the spread of COVID-19), realestate.com.au has created an alternative to routine inspections during the Coronavirus called Digital Inspections.
 Simply film your property, highlighting its key features.
-Then, have your property video displayed within your inspections section of your rental or sales listing so interested buyers or tenants can see it without having to inspect in person.
+Then, have your property video displayed within the inspections section of your rental or sales listing so interested buyers or tenants can see it without having to inspect in person.